thirdweb-example/community-rewards/README.md

 });
 ```

-The client uses this signature to `mint` the NFT that was generated on the server.
+The client uses this signature to `mint` the NFT that was generated on the server back on [index.js](/pages/index.js):

 ```jsx
 // If the user meets the criteria to have a signature generated, we can use the signature